aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

     start = row
 ```

 At each index we check to see if it contains a category by passing it into our `check_category` method as long as it does not return `"none"` it is a valid category.
 We also check to make sure that this category has not already been found.
-After those conditions have been checked we save the category's colum number and the current row number.
+After those conditions have been met we save the category's colum number and the current row number.

 ```python
 for row in range(start + 1, len(sheet)):